CCI-Bonn/dCNN-MRI-Reconstruction/README.md

    Where "ENVNAME" is the name for the environment of your choice.

+5. Activate conda environment to cross-check is installation is complete:

+      conda activate ENVNAME

 **The readers can now directly skip to the Demo section if they just want to test the code or if interested in executing the code on their own dataset, follow the next two sections**

 ## Data Preparation